bluejava/zousan/README.md

 A Lightning Fast, Yet Very Small Promise A+ Compliant Implementation

 ---
-Zousan is a "Promise A+ 1.1" Compliant Promise implementation.

 There are already several Promise implementations out there, and modern browsers even have built-in Promises, but none met my goals, which are: